Wasi Zafar

 Muhammad Wasi Zafar (12 January 1949 – 7 August 2021) was a Pakistani politician.
 He was the former Law minister of Pakistan.
 He was born in the city of Multan in Punjab, Pakistan.
 He was a lawyer and became a member of the National Assembly on a PML(Q) ticket.
 Zafar was unable to run in the February 2008 parliamentary election as a PML(Q) candidate and instead ran unsuccessfully as an independent.

 Zafar received media attention during the election campaign for verbally threatening a television journalist during a live telecast.
+In 2005, his son thrashed a fellow passenger at Jinnah International Airport in his presence.